Quick access

 Presentation

 Since 2015, the Chair's work has focused on establishing a comparative history of powers in Western Europe from the 13th to the 16th centuries, with the aim of contributing to a critical archaeology of modern government.
 More than just a theory of sovereignty, the aim is to trace the social and cultural conditions of political inventiveness, which can also be the conditions of its contemporary re-actualization.
 In other words, the aim is not so much to chronicle institutional constructions as to map the situations in which politics emerges - where it is not necessarily expected, where it is not loudly expressed.
-Seeking regularities rather than rules, defending a style of inquiry rather than a method, this work aims to articulate the arts of governing and the arts of storytelling, in keeping with Patrick Boucheron's personal work on the writing of history.
+Seeking regularities rather than rules, defending a style of inquiry rather than a method, these works aim to articulate the arts of governing and the arts of storytelling, overlapping with Patrick Boucheron's personal work on the writing of history.